 Public procurements are also carried out to order the central warehouse service and transport service (the movement of medicinal products from the central warehouse to the providers of health services) for tuberculosis drugs.

-- WHO treatment guidelines for drug-resistant tuberculosis
+- WHO treatment guidelines for drug-resistant tuberculosis (PDF)

 Vaccines and immunoglobulins/antitoxins